pouchdb-community/transform-pouch/README.md

 Note on query()
 ---------

-Since the remote CouchDB doesn't have accesss to the unfiltered document, map/reduce functions that are executed directly against CouchDB will be applied to the unfiltered version.
+Since the remote CouchDB doesn't have accesss to the untransformed document, map/reduce functions that are executed directly against CouchDB will be applied to the untransformed version.
 PouchDB doesn't have this limitation, because everything is local.

 So for instance, if you try to `emit()` an encrypted field in your map function: